 Tourism is the most important sector of Thailand’s economy.
 Thailand is the only country within Southeast Asia that has never been colonized.
 Thailand is also known as the ” land of smiles” and lives up to that expression as the people are welcoming and friendly.
 If you are researching places and things to do in Thailand then you must check out this article.

-Top places to visit in Thailand
+Top Best Places to visit in Thailand For A Week

 Bangkok is the capital city of Thailand and it is a buzzing city with over eight million people.
 Bangkok is famous for its cosmopolitan feel and street life and it is also the best gateway to Thailand’s best temples and palaces.